Samhain – 1634

 ‘What sort of work?’
 Wick asks.

 ‘Finding witches.
-Well, one specific witch, really.
+Well, one specific witch, in fact.
 But I rather lost track of her exact whereabouts.
 She’s not in the North, there have been trials.
 She was not amongst those I dealt with.
 She will be somewhere in the South of this country, I believe.’

 ‘A witch?’ queries Poppet.